 Toronto Blue Jays

-Marcus Stroman has thrown 2,816 pitches that have been tracked by the PITCHf/x system between 2013 and 2015, including pitches thrown in the MLB Regular Season, the MLB Postseason, Spring Training and Fall/Winter Ball.
-In 2015, he has relied primarily on his Sinker (93mph), also mixing in a Slider (86mph), Curve (83mph), Change (85mph), Cutter (90mph) and Fourseam Fastball (93mph).
+Although he has not thrown an MLB pitch in 2016, Marcus Stroman threw 2,816 pitches that were tracked by the PITCHf/x system between 2013 and 2015, including pitches thrown in the MLB Regular Season, the MLB Postseason, Spring Training and Fall/Winter Ball.
+In 2015, he relied primarily on his Sinker (93mph), also mixing in a Slider (86mph), Curve (83mph), Change (85mph), Cutter (90mph) and Fourseam Fastball (93mph).

 Basic description of 2015 pitches compared to other RHP: